Kinto/kinto-admin/README.md

 - `maxPerPage`: The max number of results per page in lists (default: `200`).
 - `singleServer`: The server URL to be used (default: `null`).
 This removes the ability to connect to multiple servers.
 - `authMethods`: The list of supported authenticated methods (default: `["basicauth", "ldap", "fxa"]`).
 The first is the default one.
+- `sidebarMaxListedCollections`: The maximum number of bucket collections entries to list in the sidebar.

 Example: